 6. Telemedicine Increases Access to Your Practice

-A Merritt Hawkins study found patients in five medical specialties (cardiology, dermatology, family medicine, obstetrics-gynecology, and orthopedic surgery) in 15 major cities wait an average of 24.1 days to even get a new patient appointment.
+A Merritt Hawkins study found patients in five medical specialties (cardiology, dermatology, family medicine, obstetrics-gynecology, and orthopedic surgery) in 15 major cities wait an average of 24.1 days even to get a new patient appointment.
 Wait times are increasing, and this puts more pressure on the entire system of care.

 Telemedicine offers our struggling healthcare system a way to do more with less time.
 There is certainly a positive revenue impact that comes with a patient volume increase.
 The math is simple: The more patients you see, the more revenue accrued.
 But few healthcare providers would suggest that their work is strictly revenue-based.

 Today, healthcare providers have a mandate beyond increased revenues to make their practices as efficient as possible.
 The predictors indicate by 2025.
 Patients will have a problem accessing care; wait times will be longer as more physicians retire in the coming years.

 Telemedicine allows increased access for patients by stretching our clinical resources farther.
 It’s an intelligent solution for solving a big healthcare dilemma: Fewer doctors and nurses to treat the growing demand.
 Telemedicine can increase access to treatment while also increasing revenues in the medical practice.

 7. Telemedicine Cuts Patient Encounter Time for Some Types of Care